A friend recently asked me to take a look at his Ten-Tec Titan 425 Amplifier that had failed while he was using it on the air.

 I found a schematic on-line for the Titan that K9YC had redrawn -- his annotations were a huge help!
 Below is the part of the schematic that deals with Cathode voltage and the sensing of Grid current.

 I high-lighted the grid-current sensing circuit in yellow.
 Note, too, K9YC's notes: (grid) bias is -28V when the amplifier is unKeyed and -8.5V when the amplifier is Keyed.
 Note that the polarity of these voltages means that they are with respect to the Cathode.
-In other words, because the grid is grounded, the voltages we would read at the Cathode, with respect to ground, are +28V when the amplifier is unKeyed and +8.5 when the amplifier is Keyed.
+This means that, because the grid is grounded, the voltages we would read at the Cathode, with respect to ground, are +28V when the amplifier is unKeyed and +8.5 when the amplifier is Keyed.

 A quick note...Grid biasing and the grid current and plate current loops can be better understood using the diagram, below, from an earlier Ten-Tec Titan 425 Manual.
-Note that the location of the grid-current sense resistor has changed from being in-series with the collector to being in-series with its emitter, but functionally this is the same.
+Note that the location of the grid-current sense resistor has sinced changed from being in-series with the collector of Q1 to now being in-series with Q1's emitter, but because collector-current essentially equals emitter current, the grid-current reading would be the same with the resister in either location.

-At the same time, when I keyed the amplifier, the grid-current meter pegged at full-scale even though there were no tubes installed.
+Also, I noticed that when I keyed the amplifier, the grid-current meter pegged at full-scale (even though there were no tubes installed).

 So there was bad news and good news.

-The bad news -- something was bunged up in the Cathode biasing circuit and the tubes were not turning on when the amplifier was keyed.
+The bad news -- something was screwy in the Cathode biasing circuit and keeping the tubes in cutoff even when the amplifier was keyed ON.

-But the good news -- the tubes were remaining in CUTOFF, rather than conducting, when the amplifier was keyed, and so the high grid current on the meter was a very likely a red-herring and did not actually indicate massive grid over-current.
+But the good news -- because the tubes were remaining in cutoff, rather than conducting when the amplifier was keyed, meant that the high grid current indicated by the meter did not actually indicate grid over-current in the tubes.

 So the original tubes might still be OK!

-I removed the Input Bias board from the chassis and took a look at R17.
-Was the PCB under R17 a bit scorched?
+I removed the Input Bias board from the chassis and took a closer look at R17.
+Hmmm...was the PCB under R17 a bit scorched?

 I removed R17 and noticed two things.
-First, R17 measured 2300 ohms, not 4.7 ohms, and second, it appeared that the scorch mark on the PCB might have happened in the past and not because of this R17 that was on the board.
-(At the same time, while R17 was removed, I did a quick check of Q6 in-circuit with a DVM -- BE and BC junctions looked good and no CE short, so I figured it was good to go).
+First, R17 measured 2300 ohms, not 4.7 ohms, and second, it appeared that the heat damage on the PCB might have happened in the past and was not due to this R17.
+(By the way, while R17 was removed I did a quick check of Q6 in-circuit with a DVM -- BE and BC junctions looked good and no CE short, so it appeared Q6 did not need replacing).

 Could there be some sort of over-heating issue with R17?
-The (grid) current through the resistor would have to be about 230 mA just to reach its rated 1/4-watt dissipation.
-Hard to imagine!
+The (grid) current through the resistor would have to be about 230 mA for R17 to reach its rated 1/4-watt dissipation.
+Hard to imagine how it could get this high!

 Here's the final schematic of my repairs and modifications to the Input Bias board: